Gvinses/JSPop/README.md

         'template': popup,        // PopUp HTML template
         'display': 'flex',        // Optional: atribute with choosen display for popup on page
         'animations': {           // Optional: Your self animations for show / hide of popup on page 'show': 'show',       // show - appear animation of popup 'hide': 'hide'        // hide - disappear animation on popup }
     },
-// All objects, after first object - events of popup:
+// One array with object - events of popup:
-    {                                               // button (possible to use ANY html teg which parent is template of popup)
+    [{                                              // button (possible to use ANY html teg which parent is template of popup)
         'origin': '#closePopupButton',              // Setting teg on HTML, which will be used in event 'event': 'click',                           // Event of user interaction with "origin" teg 'func': (event) => {                        // function, what will be after event